The order of convergence in the averaging principle for slow-fast systems of stochastic evolution equations in Hilbert spaces: Introduction

 where $U_t$ is the solution of the averaged equation.
 Notice that this result is much stronger than \cite{brehier2020}, \cite{rokner_averaging_devitiation_spdes} where $\sup_{t \in [0,T]}$ is outside the expectation.

-Our proof is based on a classical time-discretization argument inspired by Khasminskii \cite{Khasminskii}.
-In particular $[0,T]$ is divided into intervals of the form $[K \Delta, (K+1)\Delta)$ with $\Delta=\Delta(\epsilon)$ and an approximated process $(\tilde U^\epsilon, \tilde V^\epsilon)$ is built by fixing the slow component on each $[K \Delta, (K+1)\Delta)$ (but with the fast component free to move): this corresponds to the intuition for a slow-fast system.
-Using the discretized process it is then possible to prove that the strong order of convergence is $1/2$.
-The key tool in the discretization argument is proposition \ref{crucial_lemma_2} whose proof is based on a technical result, i.e. lemma \ref{lemma:crucial_lemma} which is inspired by \cite{Cerrai_normal_dev} and it is a consequence of the mixing properties of the fast motion, i.e. lemmas \ref{lemma:mixing_1}, \ref{lemma:mixing_2}, \ref{lemma:mixing_3}.
-We recall that \cite{Cerrai_normal_dev} studies the normal deviations, i.e. the weak convergence of $Z^\epsilon:=(U^\epsilon-U)/ \sqrt \epsilon$ but it has a simpler system, i.e. the equation for the slow component has no stochastic perturbation ($Q_1=0$) and the equation for the fast component is uncoupled from the slow-component ($G=G(v)$).
+The key tool in the proof of Theorem \ref{th:main_theorem} is Proposition \ref{crucial_lemma_2}.
+The proof of this proposition is based on a technical result, i.e. Lemma \ref{lemma:crucial_lemma}, which is inspired by \cite{Cerrai_normal_dev}, and it is a consequence of the mixing properties of the fast motion, i.e. Lemmas \ref{lemma:mixing_1}, \ref{lemma:mixing_2}, \ref{lemma:mixing_3}.
+We recall that \cite{Cerrai_normal_dev} studies the normal deviations, i.e. the weak convergence of $Z^\epsilon:=(U^\epsilon-U)/ \sqrt \epsilon$, when the equation for the slow component has no stochastic perturbation ($Q_1=0$).

-Finally we discuss an application of our theory to a fully coupled $1$-dimensional slow-fast stochastic reaction diffusion system where the stochastic perturbation is given by a white noise both in time and space which to the best of our knowledge, as said before, can not be treated by the existing literature.
+Finally we discuss an application of our theory to a $1$-dimensional slow-fast stochastic reaction diffusion system where the stochastic perturbation is given by a white noise both in time and space which to the best of our knowledge, as said before, can not be treated by the existing literature.

-The paper is organized as follows:\\ in section \ref{sec:setup} we introduce the problem in a formal way and we state the assumptions that we will use.\\ In section \ref{sec:estimates} we prove some a-priori estimates.\\ In section \ref{sec:fast_motion} we prove some results related to the fast motion.\\ In section \ref{sec:averaged_eq} we study the well posedness of the averaged equation.\\ In section \ref{sec:preliminary_results} we prove some preliminary results.\\ In section \ref{sec:order} we prove that the order of convergence is $1/2$ and we give an application of our theory.
+The paper is organized as follows: in section \ref{sec:setup} we introduce the problem in a formal way and we state the assumptions that we will use.
+In section \ref{sec:estimates} we prove some a-priori estimates.
+In section \ref{sec:fast_motion} we prove some results related to the fast motion.
+In section \ref{sec:averaged_eq} we study the well posedness of the averaged equation.
+In section \ref{sec:preliminary_results} we prove some preliminary results.
+In section \ref{sec:order} we prove that the order of convergence is $1/2$ and we give an application of our theory.